Feras532/Feras532/README.md

 # 💫About Me :
-✨ I’m interested in Frontend Development
+✨ Full-stack Developer

-🌱 I’m currently learning (Mobile Dev)
+🌱 I’m currently working at LazyWait

 📫 How to reach me: Feras.S.Alsinan@gmail.com +966541440988